opensourcecorp/oscar/README.md

 ## Roadmap

-* Add `VERSION` check comparing to `main` as a CI task
-* Add check for changelog Markdown file that matches what's in `VERSION` (we should also use that file as the exact GH Release post contents)
+* Add check for changelog Markdown file that matches `oscar.yaml:version` (we should also use that file as the exact GH Release post contents)
 * Workstation setup
   * Have `oscar` manage Makefiles, dotfiles, etc.
 * CI additions
   * Terraform
   * protobuf
+  * R
   * Rust?
 * CD additions
   * Publish to ghcr